 FOR "NON-TRADITIONAL" WOMEN EVERYWHERE

 Many of the challenges women in construction face are not particular to them but rather common if not universal experiences for women in male-dominated occupations.
 There are pioneering women in many other non-traditional fields--manufacturing, transportation, STEM fields, firefighting, military and law enforcement, and so many more--and they are every one of them breaking ground.
 Those women know who they are, and Hard Hatted Woman honors them in spirit.
 The mission of the film is to empower women in "non-traditional" jobs everywhere, and to inspire the next generation of young women to consider these careers.

 WHY FOCUS ON CONSTRUCTION?

 With so many remarkable women breaking ground in diverse fields, why have we chosen to focus on the building trades?
-We were drawn to construction sites for many reasons--visually, they are uniquely compelling places.
+We were drawn to construction sites for many reasons--visually, they are unique and compelling places.
 Also, construction is familiar to us all.
 The building trades collectively produce the structures we see everyday.
 But beyond these intuitive reasons, we also wanted to report on the ongoing viability of construction careers.
 Currently there is a major skills gap and labor shortage facing the industry as a whole generation retires, and to solve this problem the industry must embrace diversity and change.
 We believe women should make up at least 25% of the next generation workforce.
-Lastly, because our buildings, bridges, and roads must always be built in the U.S.A., the opportunities in building trades will endure for a long time to come.
+Lastly, because our buildings, bridges, and roads must always be built in the U.S.A., the opportunities in building and construction trades will endure for a long time to come.

 why focus on unionized trades?